hfoley03/SERG-Shifting-Euclidean-Rhythm-Generator/doc/README.md

 ### What are Euclidean Rhythms

 Euclidean Rhythm was discovered by Godfried Toussaint in 2004.
 It uses the Euclidean Algorithm to generate musical rhythms.
-What is most interesting is that the rhythms it produces and describes are traditional rhythms from all over the world, and rhythms that are found in modern electronic dance music.
+What is most interesting is that the rhythms it produces are traditional rhythms from all over the world, and rhythms that are found in modern electronic dance music.
 The greatest common divisor of two numbers is used to create the rhythm where the beats are as equidistant as possible.

 The two numbers used to produce the rhythm are called onsets and pulses.
 Onsets the number of hits/beats in the bar.
 Pulses describes the number beats in the rhythm or the subdivision of the bar the rhythm is in.